ghanavat/Domain.Factory/Domain.Factory/src/Ghanavats.Domain.Factory/docs/README.md

 Provides core DDD primitives like EntityBase, as well as helpful attributes like [AggregateRoot].

 > This is a transitive dependency of Ghanavats.Domain.Factory, so you don’t need to install it separately.

+## When Not Use This Package
+The idea behind this package is to help developers with a large DDD project and loads of entities and possibly loads of factories, to automate the object creation operation.
+This way you won't be instantiating the factories, this package will.
+You only need to specify the type you want and the property values your type needs.

+For simpler DDD projects or any other type of architecture where you need to have a number of factories, `Ghanavats.Domain.Factory` is overkill.
+Do not add unnecessary complexity to your projects.

+Keep it simple.

 ## 🤝 Feedback Welcome
 This package is public and evolving.
 If you find it useful — or think it's missing something —